sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/uboot_library_add_platform.md

 #define HARDWARE_CONFIGURATION
 ```

-As support for devices is added for a platform, this file will be updated to reference those devices from the platform's device tree.
+As support for devices is added for a platform, this file will need to be updated to reference those devices from the platform's device tree.
 See the file for the Avnet MaaXBoard platform for an example that provides more extensive support.

 ## Guidance on next steps